Lurker00/TouchSensorClickFilter/README.md

 ## How to use

 It is distributed as an executable file.
 No installation is required.
-If you need to launch automatically, use Windows means for this purpose.
+If you need to launch it automatically, use Windows means for this purpose.

 **Note:** It works only for the current user under which is was launched.
 It will not work for apps started under Administrator, it it wasn't launched as Administrator.
 To autostart as Administrator, create a Scheduled Task with "Run with highest privileges" and with "At log on" trigger.
 A good example is [here](https://www.tenforums.com/tutorials/57690-create-elevated-shortcut-without-uac-prompt-windows-10-a.html).